algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/compilation.md

 For example, consider the case of signed overflow.
 On almost all architectures, signed integers overflow the same way as unsigned ones, with `INT_MAX + 1 == INT_MIN`, but yet this behavior is not a part of the C/C++ standard.
 This was very much intentional: if you disallow signed integer overflow, then `(x + 1) > x` is guaranteed to be always true for `int`, but not for `unsigned int`.
 For signed types, this allows compilers to optimize such checks away.

-As a more naturally occuring example, consider the case of a loop with an integer control variable.
+As a more naturally occurring example, consider the case of a loop with an integer control variable.
 C++ and Rust are advocating for using an unsigned integer (`size_t` / `usize`), while C programmers stubbornly keep using `int`.
 For a reason why, consider the following `for` loop:

 ```cpp
 for (unsigned int i = 0; i < n; i++) {